1006 Absence from Work

 -

-Supervisors are to provide written decisions to employees concerning requests for leave without pay in ten business days.
+Supervisors are to provide written decisions to employees concerning requests for leave without pay within ten (10) business days.

 -